aesiniath/chronologique/README.markdown

 This package was seeded using the TimeStamp type originally from the Vaultaire project, a time-series database for systems metrics.
-That type was originally implemented as a shim on top of base's **time** package; limitations there have led it to be reimplemented atop of the very complete (but also somewhat complicated) **hourglass** library.
+That type was originally implemented as a shim on top of base's **time** package; limitations there (notably base being misleading about precision) have led it to be reimplemented atop of the very complete (but also somewhat complicated) **hourglass** library.

 Our original use was wanting to conveniently measure things happening on distributed computer systems.
-Since machine clock cycles are in units of nanoseconds, this has the nice property that, assuming the system clock is not corrupted, two subsequent events from the same source process are guaranteed to have monotonically increasing timestamps.
+Since machine clock cycles are in units of nanoseconds, this has the nice property that, assuming the system clock is not corrupted, two subsequent events from the same source process are likely to have monotonically increasing timestamps.
 And even if the system clock goes to hell, they're still decently likely to be unique per device.
 Make for good keys.

-So the TimeStamp type herein is nanoseconds since the Unix epoch; which in 64 bits means that you can represent times between early in the morning of 21 September 1677 through just before midnight on 11 April 2262.
+So the TimeStamp type herein is nanoseconds since the Unix epoch; which in (signed) 64 bits means that you can represent times between early in the morning of 21 September 1677 through just before midnight on 11 April 2262.
 The primary use isn't doing calendaring, though; it's just working with machine generated timestamps in distributed systems.

+_Yes, at present that's all it is.
+A newtype over Int64, and some convenience functions._